johnyob/aml/chapters/aml.typ

 Substitutions can operate on ambivalent types, allowing the instantiation of types such as $forall beta >= alpha approx tint. beta$.
 Substitutions therefore must preserve _coherence_.
 As a result of this, substitutions allow replacement of an ambivalent type by a "more ambivalent" one.
 Since the structure of types exists in the context, it is sufficient for substitutions to only substitute variables.

+#comment[Above paragraph a bit unclear to me (Gabriel), it seems to suggest that adding more ambivalence always preserves coherence, which is not always the case.]

 #definition[A variable substitution $theta$ preserves ambivalence between $Delta$ and $Delta'$, written $theta : Delta => Delta' ok$, if and only if: \
   #{
     set enum(numbering: "(i)")